aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/blessings-for-beginning-your-day-translated-by-rabbi-zalman-schachter-shalomi.html.md

 <body>
 Title: ברכות השחר | Blessings at your Dawn of Wakefulness, translated by Rabbi Zalman Schachter-Shalomi<br />
 Primary contributor: zalman.schachter-shalomi<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20929">http://opensiddur.org/?p=20929</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20929">http://opensiddur.org/?p=20929</a>
 <p />
 <hr />